Seneca-ICTOER/OPS345v2/docs/Labs/lab7.md

 - Your blog post
   - Be sure to include the full URL in the screenshot
 - The default apache web page (running in the container you built in ECS) accessed in a browser
+   - Be sure to include the full URL in the screenshot

 ## Exploration Questions